 Research in Addiction Medicine Scholars (RAMS) Program Application

-Please submit the following items to complete your RAM Scholar application:
+In addition to completing a baseline evaluation survey (which will be emailed to you in early September), please submit the following items below to complete your RAM Scholar application:

 (1) A curriculum vitae (CV)

 (2) A personal statement of up to 600 words total which includes:

 a.)
 A statement describing your motivation and goals for participation in the RAMS Program.
 Relate your interest in addiction medicine and research to your previous training, Fellowship plans, your career aspirations, and how you will apply the knowledge gained through your research in the RAMS Program.